 Repeatability: This course may not be repeated for additional credits.

-Examines the origins, development and current status of electronic, mass and interpersonal media.
-From the invention of the telephone and the advent of radio and television to the creation of advanced digital devices and wireless systems, the course explores the media technology that changed the world and our lives.
-This class focuses on the social, economic, organizational, regulatory, creative and ethical issues that have challenged media practitioners, and the consumers they serve, in historical and political contexts.
-Students learn about the innovative figures whose manifold contributions have shaped the current media environment.
-The creation of content for these platforms is also covered, as well as a topical and critical look at events and issues in media history as they happen.
-The very notion of mass media is being redefined on a daily basis.
-This class is designed to help you develop the tools required for you to formulate your personal and professional vision for the future of media.
+This is a writing intensive course that examines the origins, development and current state of digital media, mass media, immersive media and interpersonal media.
+From the invention of the telephone and the advent of radio, television and streaming to the creation of advanced digital devices, social media and artificial intelligence, the class explores the media technology that changed the world and our lives.
+We focus on the social, economic, organizational, regulatory, creative and ethical issues that have challenged media makers, and the audiences they serve, in historical and political contexts.
+Students learn about the innovative figures whose inventive contributions have shaped the current media environment.
+The creation of content is also covered, as well as a topical and critical look at events and issues in media history as they unfold.
+This class is designed to help you develop the tools to formulate your personal and professional vision for the future of media.
+Note: Prior to Fall 2025, this course was titled "History of Electronic Media."

 Course Attributes: WI